MY SWEET PRINCE DOUG ~ IN HEAVENT AT LAST . . .

 ADDING MY FINE ART OF THE DAVENPORT FOUNTAIN TO CREATE A MEMENTO

 The one last-minute item the couple wanted for their wedding day was a program for guests to keep as a memento.
 In addition to being a fine artist, she was thrilled to learn that I was an accomplished graphic designer as well.
 We put our heads together and I sketched out a sample program on a napkin, using details from her invitation for the border and color-matching the Pantone ink colors.
 "Bernhard Modern" was part of my font library for the cover and interior, so this project was a seamless match to their other materials.
-My portrait, "DAVENPORT FOUNTAIN AT DUNCAN GARDEN" went on the cover.
+We used my portrait, "DAVENPOR FOUNTAIN AT DUNCAN GARDEN" for the couple's cover art.

 ELEGANT TEXT STYLE INVITATION